-- Slide to turn on iCloud Keychain.
+- Turn on iCloud Keychain.
 You may be asked for your passcode or Apple ID password.

 Turn on iCloud Keychain on your Mac

-- Click Apple ID, then click iCloud in the sidebar.
-In macOS Mojave or earlier, click iCloud.
+- Click your name, then click iCloud.
+In earlier versions of macOS, click Apple ID, then click iCloud in the sidebar.

-- If you choose to "Approve Later" when you sign in to your Apple ID, you will need to provide approval with an old passcode or from another device when prompted.
+- If you choose to "Approve Later" when signing in to your Apple ID, you'll need to approve with an old passcode or from another device when prompted.
 If you're unable to approve, reset your end-to-end encrypted data when prompted.

 *On your iPhone, iPad or iPod touch with iOS 13 or later, or on your Mac with macOS Catalina or later, two-factor authentication is required to turn on iCloud Keychain.
 If you haven't set it up yet, you'll be prompted to update to two-factor authentication.

 When you turn off iCloud Keychain, password, passkey and credit card information is stored locally on your device.
 If you sign out of iCloud on that device while Keychain is turned on, you'll be asked to keep or delete that information.

 - If you choose to keep the information, it won't be deleted or updated when you make changes on other devices.